facebook

 Of course, as with any insurance policy, there are limitations.
 For instance, transporting livestock, hazardous materials or human remains will almost certainly not be covered by most providers while the transportation of foods, liquids or perishables will require a more customised quotation.

-Further limitations may also be applied to high value electronic goods and those deemed “theft-attractive” by the insurance company.
-Items such as iPad’s, iPhone’s, laptop computers and camera equipment may only be covered to half their value.
+Further limitations may also be applied to high-value electronic goods and those deemed “theft-attractive” by the insurance company.
+Items such as iPads, iPhones, laptop computers and camera equipment may only be covered to half their value.

 Many insurance companies will also not cover you for damage in the event that the goods you are carrying are not properly packaged and secured in your Van.
 As always, make sure you read your policy wording and ensure you fully understand any limitations imposed by your insurers before you buy.

 Many insurers don’t cover your goods when stored in the Van overnight.
-Its highly recommended to look for a policy that will cover your goods when left overnight in your Van.
+It’s highly recommended to look for a policy that will cover your goods when left overnight in your Van.
 If it’s not possible to unload at the end of each day or if you regularly make overnight stops on your route, this additional level of cover is essential.

 Prev